adrianbayer/adrianbayer.github.io/_projects/particle_physics.md

     </div>
 </div>
 <div class="caption">
-    I even spent some time in the lab with the detector .
+    I even spent some time in the lab with the detector.
 </div>

 The next summer, I was given the oppurunity to work in the Laboratory for Nuclear Science at MIT under the supervision of <a href="https://physics.mit.edu/faculty/lindley-winslow/">Professor Lindley Winslow</a>.
 She and her team are planning on building a prototype neutrinoless double beta decay detector, named NuDot, which will make use of quantum dot technology and Cherenkov radiation to drastically reduce the background in experimental data and in turn make any signal of discovery much more noticeable.